Counterfeit watch: Counterfeit digital watches

-Many low-priced digital watches has also been counterfeited in a similar fashion to luxury watches.
+Many low-priced digital watches have also been counterfeited in a similar fashion to luxury watches.
 It is primarily distinguished by its lower build quality than the original and are significantly less accurate.
 Examples of commonly counterfeited digital watches are popular Casio watch models such as F-91W and various G-Shock models.

-Counterfeit versus homage
+Homage watch

-A homage watch is distinct to counterfeits, as it is a legal replica of an authentic watch.
-These are timepieces designed to be as similar as possible to iconic watches while usually of high quality while avoiding the use of trademarked names, logos or movements.
-Homages are generally marketed as a more affordable alternative to an equivalent high-end watch of a similar design, although low-end homages of less expensive watches has also been produced.
-Most watch manufacturers offer homage models of varying price tags and designs.
+A homage watch is distinct from a counterfeit as it is a totally legal watch, imitating the design characteristics of a well-known watch without directly infringing on its intellectual property.
+These are timepieces designed to be as similar as possible to iconic watches, and usually of high quality, while avoiding the use of trademarked names, logos or movements.
+Homages are generally marketed as a more affordable alternative to an equivalent high-end watch of a similar design, though low-end homages have also been produced.
+Most watch manufacturers offer homage models of varying price tags and designs, and many luxury brands produce watches that are inspired by competitors' designs.